djdrysdale/digital-garden/posts/why-narrative-matters-to-ux.md

 date: "2018-12-01"
 categories:
   - "narrative"
-description: Whether we’re conscious of it or not, we’re always telling stories.
+description: "Whether we’re conscious of it or not, we’re always telling stories.
 But stories aren’t just about their content.
-They’re also about how we tell them.
+They’re also about how we tell them."
 ---